Skip to main contentSkip to footer

 Introduction

-Benvenuti alla classe di Italiano 101!
-Elementary Italian 1 - Section # 61616
+Benvenuti nella classe di Italiano 101!

-I am Professoressa Andrea Davis, your "tour guide" on our journey through Italy this Spring!
+I am Professoressa Andrea Davis, your "tour guide" on our journey through Italy this Spring.

 Course Description